 steps (enharmonic temperament).
 This means, that the number of

-the frequency is just doubled, and the respective tone is
+the frequency is just doubled, and the respective tone is transposed in

 an octave above.
-Thus, as the frequency of successive
+Thus, as the frequency of successive half tones always

-half tones always is altered by the same factor, the absolute
+is altered by the same factor, the absolute difference of the

 The tone row of the jew's harp (as well as that of any instrument with a natural harmonic row) is different: The reed of every harp has its specific fundamental frequency, e.g. 98 Hz (tone G) or 58.3 Hz (B1).
 The vibration that produces the fundamental note is always accompanied by its overtones.
 The overtones of a harmonic sound, like the one produced by the jew's harp reed, are called partials or harmonics.
 They have frequencies that are multiples of the fundamental frequency.
 Thus, the jew's harp tuned G plays the multiplication tables from 98 Hz, the one tuned B1 that from 58.3 Hz.
 This can be seen in figure 2: The sound of a jew's harp was recorded without contact to the mouth, that is, without resonances of the oral cavity (sound example 15a, 126 kB).
 The freeware programme Audacity was used to determine the frequency spectrum.
 Each peak of the green curve is one tone played by the jew's harp reed.
 They are situated at regular intervalls of 58 Hz.
 The first peak on the left under the first grey triangle is the fundamental note.
 The next, smaller peak to the right is the first overtone or partial, the following higher peak is the second partial and so on.
 The yellow curve shows a frequency spectrum of the same jew's harp as played normally with contact to the mouth (sound example 15b, 130 kB).